Saumya197/FusionGrid/README.md

   - Secures 150 points for a win.

 ### Rounds:
--The game was played in Technothlon'23 Round 2, Junior Section.
+- The game was played in Technothlon'23 Round 2, Junior Section.

 ## Tech Stack
 - **Backend**: Django